Course Start Date

 - This training is subsidised by the NSW Government

-The nationally accredited Certificate III in Music Industry (Performance) is designed for budding performers, composers, songwriters and music tutors (you might be all four) in the dynamic music industry.
+The nationally accredited Certificate III in Music Industry (Performance) is designed for budding performers, composers, songwriters and music tutors.
 Learn a broad range of skills, increase your stage confidence and become a well-rounded, versatile musician and performer.

 LEARN NEW SKILLS